dojeda1/Materialize-Portfolio/README.md

-# Book Finder
+# Materialize Portfolio

 ### About this Project

-A Portfolio tdesigned to showcase some of my best projects.
+An online portfolio designed to showcase some of my best projects and skills in design.
 Different projects, and links to the code and to the application display when selected.
 There is a personal summary, a contact form, and links to my Linkedin, Github, and Resume.

   **Visit Web App [Here!](https://dojeda1.github.io/Materialize-Portfolio/)**